Everything you need to know about visiting Abu Dhabi in June

 Take me back to May | Jump forward to July

-Abu Dhabi experiences very hot, and sometimes humid weather in June.
-Life in Abu Dhabi very much heads indoors at this time of year, with outdoor experiences only really enjoyable in the early mornings and evenings.
+Abu Dhabi experiences very hot and sometimes humid weather in June.
+At this time of year, life in Abu Dhabi very much heads indoors, with outdoor experiences only really enjoyable in the early mornings and evenings.

 Typical Abu Dhabi Weather in June

-Abu Dhabi’s average daytime maximum temperature in June is 36.7°C (98°F), with highs as much as 46.7°C (116°F) and average lows overnight of 30.5°C (86.9°F).
+Abu Dhabi’s average daytime maximum temperature in June is 36.7ยฐC (98ยฐF), with highs as much as 46.7ยฐC (116ยฐF) and average lows overnight of 30.5ยฐC (86.9ยฐF).

 Weather information sourced from the National Centre of Meteorology Climate Report 2003-2019 for Abu Dhabi Corniche and seatemperature.org

-Abu Dhabi Special Events in June 2023
+Abu Dhabi Special Events in June 2026

-Suggested Abu Dhabi activities in June 2023
+Suggested Abu Dhabi Activities in June 2026

-- Tour inside the city’s incredible Qasr al Watan, the Presidential Palace before making your way to afternoon tea at either Emirates Palace or Observation 300 at Conrad Hotel, Etihad Towers.
+- Tour inside the city’s incredible Qasr al Watan, the Presidential Palace, before making your way to afternoon tea at either Emirates Palace or Observation 300 at Conrad Hotel, Etihad Towers.

 - Enjoy indoor thrills and spills aplenty on Yas Island.
 Thrill-seekers will love taking on the world’s fastest roller coaster in the world at Ferrari World or try your hand at indoor SkyDiving next door at CLYMB Abu Dhabi.

-- The Sheikh Zayed Grand Mosque is open throughout the year and can still be visited in summer, but be prepared as a lot of your tour is outside, partially shaded.
+- The Sheikh Zayed Grand Mosque is open throughout the year and can still be visited in summer, but be prepared as a lot of your tour is outside, only partially shaded.

-Day Trips from Abu Dhabi in June
+Day Trips From Abu Dhabi in June 2026

-If you only have one day you may not have time to queue for the Burj Khalifa, but the Dubai Frame makes an excellent alternative Dubai viewing spot.
-We’d also suggest on a Dubai itinerary this summer, enjoying the best of indoor attractions:
+If you only have one day, you may not have time to queue for the Burj Khalifa, but the Dubai Frame makes an excellent alternative Dubai viewing spot.
+We’d also suggest, on a Dubai itinerary this summer, enjoying the best of indoor attractions:

 - Enjoy a tropical treat indoors at The Green Planet.